Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Callouts.md

 > It supports **Markdown**, [[Internal links|Wikilinks]] and [[Embed files|embeds]]!
 > ![[Engelbart.jpg]]

-Callouts are also supported natively on [[Introduction to Obsidian Publish|Obsidian Publish]].
+Callouts are also supported natively on [[Obsidian Publish/Einführung|Obsidian Publish]].

 > [!note]
 > If you're also using the Admonitions plugin, you should update it to at least version 8.0.0 to avoid problems with the new callout feature.